MickGyver/vscode-amiga-blitzbasic/README.md

     newshell aux:
     ```

-6. Add a virtual hard disk pointing to the folder containing your Blitz Basic 2 projects (this folder can have sub folders with code).
+6. Add a virtual hard disk pointing to the folder containing your Blitz Basic 2 or AmiBlitz 3 projects (this folder can have sub folders with code).

     This same folder must be your Visual Studio Code workspace folder.

     The device name and volume label of the virtual harddrive must match the "Shared Folder" setting for this extension.
 By default,
     the folder is named **SharedCode** but you can change this in the settings for the extension (on user or workspace level).

+7. For AmiBlitz, you must create an AmiBlitz: assign in your user-startup, similar to the Blitz: assign that is created automatically during installation of Blitz Basic 2.
+The assign must point to your Amiblitz installation folder.
+Like this (AmiBlitz installed in the DH0:Apps folder):

+    ```
+    ASSIGN AmiBlitz: DH0:Apps/AmiBlitz
+    ```

+    For Amiblitz, you also have to set a screenmode of 16 colors or more, otherwise you will get a nag screen that will break the automation.

 ## Launching UAE Automatically